HeyHeyChicken/Chromium-Auto-Boot/README.md

 <div align="center">
 <img src="https://github.com/HeyHeyChicken/NOVA/blob/master/resources/github-logo.svg" alt="NOVA" width="300">

-**NOVA - Blank Skill** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
+**NOVA - Chromium Auto Boot** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
-This skill is useless, except to provide you an architecture as an example to start your skills development.
+This command allows you to automatically start Chromium on your customers hosted on a raspberry.
 </div>

 <br>